earthly/website/blog/_posts/2024-02-14-readability.md

 ---
-title: "The Two Types of Readable Code"
+title: "From Go to Rust: The Two Types of Readable Code"
 categories:
   - Articles
 toc: true